This is what it's really like to get laser hair removal on your vagina

 Before we dive right into my laser hair removal vagina treatment, here’s some backstory on why I started doing the treatment in the first place.

 I was a cheerleader all throughout junior high and high school, and I felt self-conscious about my thick, black armpit hair stealing the spotlight during the Friday night football games.
-While I know some people grow out their body hair because they DGAF (as it should be), as a teen, I wasn’t as confident.
+While I know some people grow out their body hair because they DGAF (as it should be), as a teen, I wasn’t confident enough to do that.
 Because of my insecurity, my mom let me get laser hair removal on my armpits and upper lip once I turned 14.
-(She had gotten a few treatments done herself, so she knew what it was about).
+She had gotten a few treatments done herself, so she knew the drill.

 So what is it like to get laser hair removal on my vagina?

 Ah, the burning question.
 When I went in for my first treatment, I wanted to go completely bare.
 I didn’t want the Bermuda triangle or a slight bikini trim.
 No, I wanted to get rid of all my hair down there.
 The night before I went in, I had to shave my vagina and (this might be TMI) my booty hole, because that was part of my vagina laser hair removal session.
 “Patients should shave within 12 hours of his or her treatment, refrain from plucking or waxing six weeks prior to their treatment,” Newell tells HelloGiggles.